-Tintagel Castle was build in medieval times on the peninsula of Tintagel Island off the west coast of Cornwall.
-The site sits high on the headland and is surrounded by slate cliffs.
+The medieval ruins of Tintagel Castle sit on the peninsula of Tintagel Island off the west coast of Cornwall.
+The castle perches high on the headland surrounded by spectacular, sheer slate cliffs.

 The nearby village fully exploits the link between the myths of King Arthur and Tintagel Castle.
 Tintagel is full of gift shops and others selling all manner of spiritual and mystical products, as well as plenty of food outlets and restaurants.

-The legends surrounding King Arthur were popularised by Alfred, Lord Tennyson in his works The Idylls of the King published between 1859 and 1885.
-The Idylls are a cycle of twelve poems which re-tell the legend of King Arthur and his Knights of the Round Table.
+Alfred, Lord Tennyson made the legends popular in his works The Idylls of the King published between 1859 and 1885.
+The Idylls are a cycle of twelve poems that re-tell the legend of King Arthur and his Knights of the Round Table.

 However, if you want to stick to the facts and believe that the headland wasn’t the site of Arthur’s Court, it is still an awesome place.
-The headland is called the Island but it is in fact connected to the mainland by an isthmus, a narrow strip of wave-washed land.
+Although the headland is called The Island it connects to the mainland by an isthmus, a narrow strip of wave-washed land.

 Tintagel means “the fortress with the narrow entrance”.
-A slender neck of land which according to legend could be defended by just three men
+A slender neck of land which legend says, just three men could defend.

 OS Explorer 111 Map.
 This area of Cornwall is covered by the Explorer 111 Ordnance Survey map.
 The map displays the area of Bude, Boscastle & Tintagel, and the South West Coast Path.
 With this map, you also get a code for use on your iOS or Android smartphone or tablet.
 The Explorer Map is available in both the standard paper version and weatherproof ‘Active’ version.